Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2021-08-28-rex-extortion-1.md

 # Available services

-I tested achievements, demo, Steam Cloud and Steam overlay but there are plenty of available tools (and they are all free !): Workshop, DLC, friends list, community, market, ranks, game license authentication (serverside AND clienside), Valve Anti-Cheat, and so on.
+I tested achievements, demo, Steam Cloud and Steam overlay but there are plenty of available tools (and they are all free !): Workshop, DLC, friends list, community, market, leaderboards, game license authentication (serverside AND clienside), Valve Anti-Cheat, and so on.

 See [Steam Documentation](https://partner.steamgames.com/doc/sdk)

-# Updated and publish
+# Updating and publishing a game

 Steam have a private/public branches system to help us publishing different game versions.
 You can then, for example, next to *default* branch, have a public beta branch - like I did for Extortion.
-You could also have a private beta branch, or a branch by major version - like Factorio for example.
+You could also have a private beta branch, or a branch by major version - like Factorio do for example.

-Publishing files can be done via Web UI (if game is lighter than 2 GB), or using SteamCMD which work pretty well with a Continous integration system.
+Publishing files can be done via Web UI (if game is lighter than 2 GB), or using SteamCMD which work pretty well with a Continous Integration system.

 # Results